tinacms/tina.io/content/docs/self-hosted/tina-backend/vercel-functions.md

 next: '/docs/self-hosted/tina-backend/netlify-functions'
 ---

-If you are not using Next.js but are using vercel to host your site, you can deploy the Tina Backend as a [vercel function]().
+If you are not using Next.js but are using Vercel to host your site, you can deploy the Tina Backend as a Vercel [serverless function](https://vercel.com/docs/functions/serverless-functions).
 This function will be responsible for handling all TinaCMS requests.
 This includes the GraphQL API, authentication, and authorization.

 ## Configuration